jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 * When should I use them?
 * For how long?
-* Which of these various supports are right for me?
+* Which of their various supports are right for me?
 * And which are right for me **now**, at this moment in time?

 This is why the next wave of digital therapeutics must get smarter to realize their full potential.
 And they will do this through the use of artificial intelligence powered personal sensing.